7 Great Medium Alternatives to Help You Make More Money Blogging

 2. Vocal Media

 One of the great things about Vocal Media is that the blogging platform has several different communities where your writing can be published.
-It's great if you're a blogger that likes to write about a variety of different topics.
+It's great if you're a blogger that likes to write and publish articles about a variety of different topics.
 You can even submit fiction pieces like short stories or poetry.

 Additionally, readers are attracted to the publishing platform because there are no annoying ads.
 Overall, it's a very similar user experience to Medium.